BeamMP/Docs/docs/en/guides/mod-creation/server/getting-started.md

 ## Serverside lua

-Theres more examples in the examplePlugin, but heres a very basic example, printing a players identifiers:
+There's more examples in the examplePlugin, but heres a very basic one, printing a players identifiers:

 ```lua
 function onInit() --runs when plugin is loaded